xdbchain/xbdchain-quickstart/README.md

 $ curl http://localhost:8000/friendbot?addr=G...
 ```

-_Note: In local mode a local friendbot is running.
-In futurenet modes requests to the local `:8000/friendbot` endpoint will be proxied to the friendbot deployments for the respective network._
+_Note: In local mode, a local friendbot is running.
+In futurenet mode, requests to the local `:8000/friendbot` endpoint will be proxied to the friendbot deployments for the respective network._

 ### Building Custom Images

 To build a quickstart image with custom or specific versions of stellar-core,
 horizon, etc, use the `Makefile`.
-The following parameters can be specified to
+You can specify the following parameters to
-customize the version of each component, and for stellar-core the features it is
+customize the version of each component.
-built with.

 - `TAG`: The docker tag to assign to the build.
 Default `latest`.
 - `CORE_VER`: The version of stellar-core to use.